-A client facing a divorce requires a law firm with the experience, reputation, skill, knowledge, and sensitivity that the attorneys with the Middlesex County law firm of Brause, Brause & Ventrice, L.L.C., possess.
+A client facing a divorce requires a law firm with the experience, reputation, skill, knowledge, and sensitivity that the Middlesex County divorce attorneys at Brause, Brause & Ventrice, L.L.C., possess.
 Our attorneys have extensive experience in all aspects of divorce and the laws of the State of New Jersey.
 Whether your situation is amicable and may be appropriate for resolution through negotiations or mediation, or is acrimonious and requires zealous and aggressive advocacy, we stand ready to represent you and to advance your interests.

 A divorce can drastically affect your family's dynamic.
 A divorce may involve an array of issues, such as child custody and parenting time, child support, college costs, relocation with children, medical coverage, alimony, the distribution of assets and liabilities, transfer of property, division of retirement accounts, and allocation of legal fees.
-The divorce attorneys with Brause, Brause & Ventrice, L.L.C., have extensive experience in all of these areas, and will take the time to consult with you at length to ensure that you are ready to make informed decisions on how to proceed in your individual case.
+The divorce attorneys at the Middlesex County firm of Brause, Brause & Ventrice, L.L.C., have extensive experience in all of these areas, and will take the time to consult with you at length to ensure that you are ready to make informed decisions on how to proceed in your individual case.

 Every divorce has its own individual nuances and characteristics, and every divorce client has his or her own questions that our attorneys are prepared to discuss and answer.
-The following are brief answers to some of the many questions that are often heard by the attorneys in our Middlesex County divorce practice:
+The following are brief answers to some of the many questions that are often heard by the divorce lawyers in our Middlesex County practice:

 - Will I have the opportunity to try to resolve my divorce without a formal trial?